Most everyone is feeling the economic pinch in some way or another. We can't pretend the picture is particularly rosy.

 We know budgets go through ups and downs.
 We also believe that catching small dental problems before they grow will, in the long run, save dental costs.
 A lot of expensive damage can happen over time.

 Say you miss a regular cleaning.
-You're inviting gum problems, which multiply painlessly, to set in.
+You're inviting gum problems like gingivitis, which multiply painlessly, to set in.
 Old fillings can crack or leak - decay may invade the tooth beneath the filling.
 Inattention to broken restorations eventually means a crown, certainly the more costly alternative to early repair.

 Don't put off dentistry.
 Don't sacrifice your family's health for economy's sake.
 When it comes to your mouth, in most cases, a small problem only gets bigger - and more expensive.
 Preventive care is money in the bank.